Pick a markdown and code style:

 Semantic Actions

 Every terminal and non-terminal symbol is associated with the type of a semantic value.
-In the auto mode types and semantic actions are always automatically created unless overrides are provided.
+In the auto mode types and semantic actions are automatically created unless overrides are provided.

 All such types are expected to impl Default and Debug.